GfSE/SpecIF/tutorials/08_Requirement-with-Vocabulary-Term.md

     },{
       "id": "PC-Description",
       "title": "dcterms:description",
-      "description": "An account of the resource.
-Descriptive text about the resource represented as rich text in XHTML.", "dataType": "DT-FormattedText",
+      "description": "An account of the resource (source: http://dublincore.org/documents/dcmi-terms/).
+Descriptive text represented in plain or rich text using XHTML or Markdown.
+SHOULD include only content that is valid and suitable inside an XHTML &lt;div&gt; element (source: http://open-services.net/).", "dataType": "DT-Text",
-      "changedAt": "2020-03-26T22:59:00+02:00"
+      "changedAt": "2021-02-23T08:59:00+02:00"
     },{
       "id": "PC-Priority",
       "title": "SpecIF:Priority",